 Power-to-Liquid

-The Power-to-Liquid (PtL) technology uses renewably generated electricity, water and CO2 (from the atmosphere) to create a syngas from which SAF can be produced.
+The Power-to-Liquid (PtL) technology uses renewably generated electricity, water and CO2 (for example from the atmosphere) to create a syngas from which SAF can be produced.
 PtL aviation fuels are currently still in the development stage towards industrial production.

 This is how the Power-to-Liquid process works: